manuel12/productivity-app/README.md

   <h2>Mobile</h2>
  <img src='https://manuel12.github.io/personal-portfolio-page/images/productivity-app/mobileImage.png' title='Productivity App Mobile' alt='Productivity App Mobile' width='165' height='357'/>

+## Credentials:

+- email: demo_user@gmail.com
+- password: Testpass1!

 ## Usage

 ### Authentication

-You will need to create an account to use the app.
+You can use the above credentials or create an account to use the app or use .
 When you see the login form click on 'CREATE ACCOUNT' to be redirected to the register form.
 There you can fill in your credentials.
 Once you've successfully registered a user you can use those credentials on the login form to gain access.

 ### Adding Todos